jbirddog/blue/README.md

 ## Boot

-When the BlueVM starts it will perform the allocation mentioned above and set the following 8 byte values in the BlueVM Data portion of the beginning of the code buffer:

-1. BlueVM state
-1. Instruction pointer
-1. Location of the input buffer
-1. Input buffer size in bytes
-1. Location of the return stack
-1. Location of the return stack's here
-1. Return stack size in bytes
-1. Location of the data stack
-1. Location of the data stack's here
-1. Data stack size in bytes
-1. Location of the opcode map
-1. Location of the code buffer
-1. Location of the code buffer's here
-1. Code buffer size in bytes
-1. Location of opcode handler
-1. Location of invalid opcode handler

-These values act as hooks into the BlueVM and can be changed by the host at any step.

-BlueVM will then set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
-This initial read will serve as the bootstrap for the host and is interpreted.
-Once the input buffer is exhausted the BlueVM exists using the stack depth as the status code.
+BlueVM will set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
+This initial read will serve as the bootstrap for the host and is interpreted until the host halts execution.

 ## Execution